 The best results from are visible on this web page: http://spacexlanding.wikispaces.com

-SpaceX Falcon First Stage Landing (Part II)
+Comments Off on SpaceX Falcon First Stage Landing (Part III)

 This post is the second of a serie, explaining how at Aero Quartet we managed to recover the only existing pictures of the Falcon rocket “landing” on the Atlantic Ocean, first published on Elon Musk (SpaceX CEO) twitter on April 28.